Key Takeaways

 ---|---|

-When a Medicare beneficiary first enrolls in Medicare, they are allocated 60 lifetime reserve days, which do not renew once used.
+When Medicare beneficiaries first enroll in Medicare, they are allocated 60 lifetime reserve days, which do not renew once used.

 Skilled Nursing Facilities (SNF)

-Medicare Part A costs in 2024 will cover care delivered by SNFs on a short-term basis after a qualifying hospital stay of at least 3 days if a doctor has decided that you need daily skilled care.
+Medicare Part A in 2025 covers care delivered by SNFs on a short-term basis after a qualifying hospital stay of at least 3 days, provided a doctor determines that daily skilled care is medically necessary.

 - Days 1–20: $0 for each benefit period